 This means you'll pop up in different places on the Group site (maybe even as Manager's Choice at the top of the home page) and appear as very knowledgeable and involved in your chosen community.

-LinkedIn provides a forum for commenting to others' posts.
-Certainly, intelligent responses (that are not confrontational) which prompt more in-depth discussion show more elements of your knowledge and communication skills.
+LinkedIn provides a forum for commenting to others' posts, formerly known as "Discussions" and now called "Conversations."
+Certainly, intelligent responses which prompt more in-depth discussion show more elements of your knowledge and communication skills.
 Consider these interactions as public-facing, as many will read and respond, if they are of interest.

 When you show up in a Group, you two already have something in common (the Group), and you have moved towards the top of the list for getting reviewed and possibly contacted.
 Simply put, you're easier to interact with - even more than a third-level connection.